ngsru/nginx-syslog-module/README.md

 **default:** `none`
 **context:** `http`, `server`

-Specifies what kind of logs should be duplicated to syslog.
+Specifies kind of logs that should be duplicated to syslog.
 Possible types: `error`, `access`.

 So, `syslog_map access blabla` will duplicate all access logs to `blabla`